JakeFurtaw/ImageAlter/README.md

 ## Acknowledgements

 This project uses the FLUX.1-schnell model from Black Forest Labs and the Stable Diffusion XL Refiner model from Stability AI.

-## License

-[Include your license information here]